-Students who wish to pursue graduate work in architecture should meet with John McEnroe, the John and Anne Fischer Professor in Fine Arts, (315-859-4230, email@example.com).
+Students who wish to pursue graduate work in architecture should contact Rebecca Murtaugh, the John and Anne Fischer Professor of Fine Arts, at 315-859-4250 or firstname.lastname@example.org.

 The best preparation for business or government service is well-developed skills in reading, speaking and writing; a wide choice of courses, including economics and/or mathematics; and a concentration in the area which the student finds most interesting.
 Students who intend to enter a graduate school of management or business administration are strongly advised to take mathematics at least through calculus.
 In addition, many employers look for well-rounded students who also have demonstrated leadership, community service and involvement in extracurricular activities during their time at Hamilton.

 Most masters in business administration (MBA) programs consist of a set of required core courses (typically, accounting, economics, finance, marketing, and statistics) and electives.
 Often electives include a cluster of courses in one specialized area (e.g., finance).
 Many graduate business courses, including some of the core courses, require good analytical and quantitative skills.
 In preparing to make yourself an attractive applicant to a top MBA program, you should develop your abilities to think quantitatively as well as write effectively.
 In addition, it is very unusual for the most competitive MBA programs to admit applicants without at least two or three years of work experience.

 Interested students should consult the detailed recommendations for further course work and preparation for an MBA program at the pre-business website.
 Students should also meet with their dedicated career advisor for additional help.
 Career Center appointments can be scheduled through Handshake.